personium/ansible/3-server_unit/README.md

   \*# : Files required to modify according to the environment.

   \*[group name] : web, ap, nfs, es, mysql, bastion and common.
 All in all 7 groups.
-  （Here `common` is not the server role.
-Common group is used to set some general functionalities on all the servers.）
+  (Here `common` is not the server role.
+Common group is used to set some general functionalities on all the servers.)

 #### File (key) handling Caution: :zap: